MARS-Group-HAW/esida-db/README.md

     $ docker-compose up -d

 The Data Hub is now available at [http://localhost/](http://localhost/) - though it is empty at the moment and not everything works.
-To set it up follow these steps: Open a CLI inside the Docker container (Docker GUI CLI or `$ docker-compose exec esida bash`) and run the following commands to create the database schema and import initial data.
-Those are only required to be run after the first setup.
+To set it up follow these steps:

 ````
 # setup required database columns